 Don't worry, the definitions and example sentences will help you understand these expressions.
 You can also practice writing your own sentences and get my feedback below in the comments.

 rise to the occasion: to do what is needed at a particular time.

 - She’s a good tennis player but she never rises to the occasion at the grand slam tournaments.

-- I was very impressed how you rose to the occasion today and chaired the meeting during the director’s absence.
+- I was very impressed with how you rose to the occasion today and chaired the meeting during the director’s absence.

 occur to someone: to come to someone’s mind, to think of something.